Lejio/nexitor-nextjs/README.md

-# Nextitor - Cross-platform NextJS Template
+# Nexitor - Cross-platform NextJS Template

 Basic template for Capacitor 6 and NextJS 14.
 Perfect for hackathons.